| Shop For Discount Golf Clubs - Click Here |

 Masters Traditions: The Green Jacket

-The first Green Jacket awarded to a player given to Sam Sneed in 1949.
+The first Green Jacket awarded to a player given to Sam Snead in 1949.
 It signified his membership—for a year—in the ultra-exclusive Augusta National Golf Club.
+Jackets were then given retroactively to all previous champions.

 Master’s winners must return the jacket to Augusta the following year, where they are stored and made available to the players when they visit.
-Some past winners, such as Jack Nicklaus and Arnold Palmer have become actual members of the club and presumably are allowed to have permanent possession of their jackets.
+Players only receive one jacket, regardless of the number of times they win the Masters.
+Some past winners, such as Jack Nicklaus and Arnold Palmer have become actual members of the club.

 Since 1954, the club has awarded crystal for various achievements, such as low round, holes-in-one and eagles.
 Jack Nicklaus holds a record 61 pieces of Masters’ crystal.